 Email segments are one of the best-kept secrets of the marketing world.
 Understanding them can help you radically improve your bottom line.
-In fact, research shows that segmented email campaigns had 14.32 percent higher open rates than did their non-segmented counterparts.
+In fact, research shows that segmented email campaigns had 14.32% higher open rates than did their non-segmented counterparts.
+So basically, if you break your email list into groups based on user preferences, and then send specific emails geared to the folks in those groups, there’s a higher chance they will actually open them.
+Science!

 What are email segments?

 Email segmentation refers to dividing your email subscribers into smaller groups, or segments, based on specific criteria you set up ahead of time.
-Email segmentation helps you determine what your customers want, and it can help you deliver the exact cannabis products they desire.
+Email segmentation helps you determine what your customers want, and it can help you deliver exactly what they desire.
 You can set the criteria to sort your customers according to their geographic location, purchase history, interests, and more, and assign them to different email lists.
 Having this information at your fingertips allows you to personalize your emails for each segment, rather than sending generic one-size-fits-all messages, and is one of the largest benefits of email marketing.

 Minimal effort results in minimal revenues.
 Customers can tell when a company doesn’t try very hard to get their business – generic emails are just one of the clues.
 In fact, nearly half of people who subscribe to email lists wind up throwing them in the trash, unread.
 Segmentation helps your email recipients feel as if you are speaking directly to them.